Essential Elements for a Beautiful Stage or Design.

 - Removing distracting elements is more important than adding supporting elements.

-The older I get, the more I realize the connections between all things artistic.
+The more time goes by, I realize the connections between all things artistic.
 The same principles apply to making the magic happen in Interior Design or any other art form.
 You just need to open your eyes, listen, and feel it to notice.

 It always seems to come back to the alignment between art (creativity), science (color), and energy (connection) that makes the magic happen.
 I use this alignment to create both beautiful dance pieces and interiors.